Just a refresher that the Pixel 3 a nice phone

 I was creeping around on Twitter the other day (as I am wont to do when I’m procrastinating from doing the kind of work that pays the bills), and I came across a conversation among some folks outside of my usual beat talking about the Pixel 3.

 From this minor online interaction, I inferred that Google’s Pixel phones are finally making some traction within mainstream America—maybe soon, loyal iPhone users will start to flirt with the idea of dancing with the devil.
-Witness the power of extreme marketing and years of steadfast advertising laced between and into TV shows written for teens and their bored mothers.
+Witness, the power of extreme marketing and years of steadfast advertising.
 I’m ready for the rest of the world to come into this fold; to be liberated by the idea that their mobile operating system can do just about anything you put your mind to.

 Not that it’s been a walk in the park with my Pixel 3.
 Whereas the first two Pixel phones were a dream to live with, this third one has tested my patience a bit.
 The battery life isn’t so great if you leave the screen on.
 After nearly four months of use, it’s slow to transition between Google Maps and Android Auto, enough that a person looking over my shoulder last weekend noticed the lag.
 And don’t even get me started on the wireless charging—I haven’t been able to use it because of the $80 Pixel Stand I bought, which broke well after the refund period.